rljson/template-project/README.contributors.md

 pnpm install
 ```

-### Install Vscode extensions

-Open this project in `vscode`.

-Press `Cmd+Shift+P`.

-Type `Extensions: Show Recommended Extensions` and press `Enter`.

-The recommended extensions will be shown.

-Make sure, all recommended extensions are shown.

 ### Uninstall Jest and Jasmine

 Jest or Jasmine extensions conflict with the `Vitest` extension used for this